ubccpsc/310/README.md

 #### This is a development-heavy four-credit course.
 Plan your timetable accordingly.
 If you are not familiar with TypeScript, please start looking at it now.
 -->

+## Key details for the start of term

-## Course request forms, waitlists, etc.
+### Course request forms, waitlists, etc.

 Unforutnately, we cannot sign course registration forms and have no knowledge or control over the class composition or waitlists.
 If you have any questions about registration, please contact the [CS advisors](https://www.cs.ubc.ca/students/undergrad/resources/academic-advising).
 The waitlists will be frozen on **Friday, September 4** and no additional students will be added to the course.

+For admin-related questions, please contact: `cpsc310-admin@cs.ubc.ca` to ensure a timely and accurate response.
+This is the same procedure as for first and second year CS classes.

+### About the labs

+**No labs during the first week of class:** labs start the second week (e.g., Sept 10-13).

+This is a pair-programming course: If you want to work with someone specific for your project, be sure that both of you register for the _SAME_ lab section.
+We do not have the ability to move people around between labs; please either monitor the SSC for space in your preferred lab sections, move to another lab with space, or find a partner in the lab you are registered in.
+Teams **must** be firm by the time of your lab the week of the add/drop deadline.
+If you do not have a partner, it is your responsibility to notify the TA in lab that week so you can be paired up.
+If you do not have a partner at the end of your lab that week, you will not be able to complete the project (40% of your final grade).
+Finding a partner is **your** responsibility and is key to your having a great term, please take the time to do this right.

-## Cheating
+### Cheating

 **IMPORTANT: DO NOT CHEAT ON THE PROJECT.** Don't copy code from others or the web.
 Don't share code.
 This is all outlined in the rules listed [here](#academic-misconduct).
 Both you and your partner will lose all the points for any shared or copied code.
 Make sure every line of code you commit is either provided by us, or written by you (or your partner).
 Cases will be referred to the dean and students have been expelled for copying in past terms.

-## About the labs

-This is a pair-programming course: If you want to work with someone specific for your project, be sure that both of you register for the _SAME_ lab section.
-We do not have the ability to move people around between labs; please either monitor the SSC for space in your preferred lab sections, move to another lab with space, or find a partner in the lab you are registered in.
-Teams **must** be firm by the time of your lab the week of the add/drop deadline.
-If you do not have a partner, it is your responsibility to notify the TA in lab that week so you can be paired up.
-If you do not have a partner at the end of your lab that week, you will not be able to complete the project (40% of your final grade).
-Finding a partner is **your** responsibility and is key to your having a great term, please take the time to do this right.

-## Course learning objectives

-1. **Evaluate software engineering processes** used to build modern industrial-calibre systems by justifying their benefits and tradeoffs.

-1. **Elicit, deconstruct, and refine** functional requirements and quality attributes such that they are described succinctly, completely, and precisely.

-1. **Devise and justify high- and low-level designs** to support a given set of requirements and in support of future evolutionary needs.

-1. **Iteratively derive implementations** of a design of reasonable complexity incorporating emergent design implications, and applying code-level restructuring for the sake of facilitating changes.

-1. **Carry out the implementation** of a design incorporating ethical and security implications of code-level choices and software process and methodological approaches.

-1. **Independently acquire and apply** modern and unfamiliar technology and language stacks.

-1. **Validate** systems using both black-box and white-box approaches to reason about, and improve the quality of a software system.

-## Overview
+## CPSC 310 Overview

 The world runs on software and CPSC 310 is all about taking the skills and knowledge you learned in [CPSC 210](https://sites.google.com/site/ubccpsc210/) (Software Construction) and extending your abilities to design and build non-trivial software systems.
 The course will involve a significant challenging [project](project/README.md) that we will start working on in the first lecture and will continue to evolve until the last week of class; do not underestimate the engineering effort this project will require.